 Many organisations share NICE's commitment to quality improvement using evidence-based guidance.
 The following supporting organisations have recognised the benefit of the quality standard in improving care for patients, carers, service users and members of the public.
 They have agreed to work with NICE to ensure that those commissioning or providing services are made aware of and encouraged to use the quality standard.

-- National Voices

-- Royal College of Nursing (RCN)

 - Royal College of Physicians (RCP)

 - Faculty of General Dental Practice

+- British Association for Counselling and Psychotherapy